Mainland Tanzania

-Mainland Tanzania refers to the part of Tanzania on the continent of Africa; excluding the islands of Zanzibar.
+Mainland Tanzania refers to the part of Tanzania located on the continental mainland of Africa and the Mafia Archipelago; excluding the islands of Zanzibar.
 It corresponds with the area of the former country of Tanganyika.

 26 of Tanzania's 31 regions are located on the mainland.

 Geography

 Northeast Tanzania exhibits a mountainous terrain and includes Mount Meru, an active volcano, Mount Kilimanjaro, a dormant volcano, and the Usambara and Pare mountain ranges.
 Kilimanjaro attracts thousands of tourists each year.
 West of those mountains is the Gregory Rift, which is the eastern arm of the Great Rift Valley.
 On the floor of the rift are a number of large salt lakes, including Natron in the north, Manyara in the south, and Eyasi in the southwest.
 The rift also encompasses the Crater Highlands, which includes the Ngorongoro Conservation Area and the Ngorongoro Crater.
 Just to the south of Lake Natron is Ol Doinyo Lengai with an elevation of 3188 m, the world's only active volcano to produce natrocarbonatite lava.
 To the west of the Crater Highlands lies Serengeti National Park, which is famous for its lions, leopards, elephants, rhinoceroses, and buffalo plus the annual migration of millions of white bearded wildebeest.
 Just to the southeast of the park is Olduvai Gorge, where many of the oldest hominid fossils and artifacts have been found.

 Further northwest is Lake Victoria on the Kenya-Uganda-Tanzania border.
 This is the largest lake in Africa by surface area and is traditionally named as the source of the Nile River.
 Southwest of this, separating Tanzania from the Democratic Republic of the Congo, is Lake Tanganyika.
 This lake is estimated to be the second deepest lake in the world after Lake Baikal in Siberia.
 The western portion of the country between Lakes Victoria, Tanganyika, and Malawi consists of flat land that has been categorised by the World Wildlife Fund as part of the Central Zambezian miombo woodlands ecoregion.
 Just upstream from the Kalambo Falls, there is one of the most important archaeological sites in Africa.
 Tanzania's Southern Highlands are in the southwestern part of the country, around the northern end of Lake Malawi.
 Mbeya is the largest city in the Southern Highlands.

 The centre of Tanzania is a large plateau, which is part of the East African Plateau.
 The southern half of this plateau is grassland within the Eastern miombo woodlands ecoregion, the majority of which is covered by the huge Selous National Park.
 Further north the plateau is arable land and includes the national capital, Dodoma.

 The eastern coast contains Tanzania's largest city and former capital, Dar es Salaam.
 Just north of this city lies the Zanzibar Archipelago, a semi-autonomous territory of Tanzania which is famous for its spices.
 The coast is home to areas of East African mangroves, mangrove swamps that are an important habitat for wildlife on land and in the water.